FGG100y/DS-Notes/regressionModels/Linear_Regression.md

 Linear regression is of course an extremely simple and limited learning algorithm, but it provides an example of how a learning algorithm can work.

 ### Normal Equation

-* from the Deep Learning, a.k.a, the flower book

 The goal is to build a system that can take a vector $x \in \mathbb{R^n}$ as input and predict the value of a scalar $y \in \mathbb{R}$ as its output.
 The output of linear regression is a linear function of the input.
 Let $\hat{y}$ be the value that our model predicts $y$ should take on.
 We define the output to be
 $$